 It doesn’t need to be scheduled.
 You don’t mark it in your calendar –

 (Notes: Stare ponderously out the window, record the color of the grass.)

 No, it’s an ongoing process that you get better at over time.
 One that works better when you don’t put pressure on yourself to do it.
-You do it deliberately in the beginning and it soon becomes second nature.
+You do it deliberately, even forcibly, in the beginning and it soon becomes second nature.
 Then you realize you’re living every day – you’re noticing all the details that make your life a worthy experience.
 You’re taking in all the sensations freely available to you, and you’re noticing that there are a lot of those.

 Try it in a car, on a bus, while you exercise, alone on a walk, in conversation with a friend over coffee, on the toilet, in the doctor’s waiting room, getting jostled in a large crowd, stressed at work, about to fall asleep.
 Notice the detail and appreciate the rewarding simplicity of doing so.
 To paraphrase Natalie Goldberg again: make the ordinary come alive, awaken yourself to the specialness of simply being.

 The practice eventually fosters compassion for our lives, all of it.
 An appreciation of the whatever surface is below our feet and whatever shelters our head.
 We can look at the small things, experience the difficult situations that we used to want to avoid and see their special detail, the grass and the tables and the RSVPs and the obligations as they are – simply what they are: not bad, just part of the life around us – and love this life because it’s ours and in the moment there is nothing better.